Lujan-Edgar/data-automation/README.md

 ## Projects

-- **automate_deal_list/**
-  Python (pandas) notebook for automating the UCC Filing process.
-  This project was originally written as a MATLAB Live Script and allowed my team and I to automate the preparation of our shared Excel notebook for revision.
-  In short, it reads a `.txt` file containing a list of deal names, and uses these names to automatically assign the status of each UCC document from "Sent" to "Done" (meaning it has been uploaded to the CRM).

 - **sort_ucc/matlab/**
-  My second major contribution to the team.
  This MATLAB Live Script ensured our main Excel notebook was ready for use by:
     - Eliminating duplicates
-    - Removing deals that appeared in prior lists
     - Filling missing data
     - Filtering out non-Texas deals
     - Sorting the final list in ascending order

+- **automate_deal_list/**
+ My second major contribution.
+Python (pandas) notebook for automating the UCC Filing process.
+  This project was originally written as a MATLAB Live Script and allowed my team and I to automate the preparation of our shared Excel notebook for revision.
+  In short, it reads a `.txt` file containing a list of deal names, and uses these names to automatically assign the status of each UCC document from "Sent" to "Done" (meaning it has been uploaded to the CRM).

 - **hurricane_harvey_matlab/**
   MATLAB Live Script analyzing Hurricane Harvey data, focusing on data wrangling and visualization.